Mother Pigs Killed with Hammers - This is where Bacon Comes From

 What mother pigs experience on pig farms is something very few people know about.
-A new undercover investigation into the Italian ham industry, gives us a glimpse to this frightening reality.
+A new undercover investigation into the Italian ham industry, gives us a glimpse into this frightening reality. .

 This new investigation by Essere Animali was taken at a pig farm near Ancona, Italy.
 The undercover video shows how mother pigs are being electrified, hit with iron pipes and killed with a sledgehammer.

 Even though it sounds insane, the killing of calves is essential for the production of dairy and meat.
 The images are hard to watch, but it is vital that people see them.

 Most pigs in Australia, as well as in several countries in Europe, are killed in gas chambers.
 A hidden camera shows what it looks like on the inside.